 The Board and the relevant sub-Committees review and evaluate the conduct of the Group's businesses at their respective quarterly meetings.
-The representatives of each major operating company ("OpCo") would be invited to present to the Audit Committee ("AC") and Board at the meetings, the financial performance operational updates of their respective OpCos.
-The Board would be apprised of, among others, the macro economic environment and Management's expectations, opportunities and achievements, threats and weaknesses together with the mitigation and action plan.
-The Board would provide the relevant guidance on the action plan of the Group and allow experience sharing between knowledge and representatives of different OpCos to bring about a higher level of synergy as well as operational effectiveness and efficiency.
+The representatives of each operating division would be invited to present to the relevant sub-Committees and Board at the monthly or quarterly meetings, where relevant, the financial performance and operational updates of their respective operating division.
+The Board would be apprised of, among others, the macro and Management's economic environment opportunities and achievements, threats and weaknesses together with the mitigation and action plan.
+The Board would provide the relevant guidance on the action plan of the Group and facilitate knowledge and experience sharing between the representatives of the operating divisions to bring about a higher level of synergy as well as operational effectiveness and efficiency.

-The Board would also track the overall performance of the Group based on the achievements of the key performance indicators as stipulated in the Group's Balanced Scorecard approved by the Board at the recommendation of the Nomination Committee ("NC") at the beginning of the financial year.
+The Board would also track the overall performance of the Group based on the achievements of the key performance indicators as stipulated in the Group's Balanced Scorecard approved by the Board at the recommendation of the Remuneration Committee (RC) at the beginning of the financial year.

-(c) Identifying top tier risks and ensuring the implementation of appropriate systems to manage these risks
+(c) Identifying the principal risks and ensuring the implementation of appropriate systems to manage these risks

 The Board recognises the need for a strong risk management discipline across the Group to ensure achievement of the desired business objectives.
-The Board also acknowledges that a holistic approach to business management, taking into consideration the economic, environmental and social ("EES") risks and opportunities alongside financial implications, is a measure to generate long term benefits and business continuity.
+The Board also acknowledges that a holistic approach to business management, taking into consideration the economic, environmental and social (EES) risks and opportunities alongside financial implications, is a measure to generate long term benefits and business continuity.

-Each of the OpCos has set up their respective Risk Management division or nominated relevant staff overseeing the risk function ("risk collaborator") who regularly monitors any potential risk that the respective OpCos might face in the operations.
-The respective OpCos' risk management division or risk collaborator would then report their findings to the IHH Risk Management Committee ("RMC") through Group Risk or to Senior Management.
+Each of the operating division has set up their respective Risk Management division or nominated relevant staff overseeing the risk function (risk collaborator) who regularly monitors any potential risk that the respective operating division might face in the operations.
+The respective operating division's risk management division or risk collaborator would then report their findings to the IHH Risk

+Management Committee (RMC) through Group Risk or to Senior Management.

-At the Group level, the Group Risk Management department consolidates the risk reports from the respective OpCos and maps the risks identified into the IHH Group Risk Profile.
+At the Group level, the Group Risk Management department consolidates the risk reports from the respective operating divisions and maps the risks identified into the IHH Group Risk Profile.
 The Group Risk Management department also embeds the precepts of sustainability within the Group by identifying, evaluating and managing material EES risks and opportunities and mapping them into the Group's broader risk management framework.
 The Group level risk report would then be presented to the IHH RMC for deliberation on a quarterly basis.
 The Group Risk Management department would also be invited to present the summary of the risk report to the Board on a half-yearly basis.

-The Group has established an International Clinical Governance Advisory Council ("ICGAC") which comprises independent healthcare thought leaders, former academia, practicing professionals from different regions and management representatives with clinical quality and ethics background from the respective OpCos, to form a high-level advisory council.
+The Group has established an International Clinical Governance Advisory Council (ICGAC) which comprises independent healthcare thought leaders, former academia, practicing professionals from different regions and management representatives with clinical quality and ethics background from the respective operating divisions, to form a high-level advisory council.
 The ICGAC seeks to drive exemplary and consistent clinical quality and implement continuous quality improvement projects and initiatives across IHH Group.